 While the area keeps getting younger and hipper, the ball fan need not feel out of place.
 The revitalized Union Station has several places worthy of you spending some money.
 There are several rooftop patios where you can whittle away hours on a nice day.
 You can go on a legitimate craft brewery pub crawl and never be more than a half mile from the ballpark; a dozen or so are walkable from the park.
 It’s a drinker’s paradise and a top 4 scene in baseball.

 A game at Coors Field should run slightly cheaper than league average thanks to well-priced lower bowl tickets.
 Concessions and even parking (if you’re willing to hunt a little) are fairly priced.
-And a shout out for offering $3 Coors and Coors Lights at the Rooftop before first pitch, which I believe is the cheapest you can get a beer inside any MLB stadium.
+And a shout out for offering $3 Coors, Miller Lite, and Coors Light at the Rooftop before first pitch, which is the cheapest you can get a beer inside any MLB stadium.

 With the new light rail line that runs from the Denver Airport (which is so far out the city, it feels like it’s in Nebraska) to nearby Union Station, combined with easy freeway access and plenty of parking, getting here isn’t a problem.